 Accreditation will challenge your institution to grow and establish new standards of operation.
 Make sure everything you do for accreditation’s sake is incorporated into the daily aspects of running your organization.
 Make good use of all the effort and investment.

 Interested in learning more?
-Visit the following pages for information on relevant topics for school owners
+Visit the following pages for information on relevant topics.

 Our Consulting Services

-Bayside Projects provides compliance and accreditation consulting services to higher education institutions nationwide, such as universities, colleges, technical, and vocational schools.
+Bayside Projects provides compliance and accreditation consulting services to higher education institutions in all 50 states, such as universities, colleges, technical, and vocational schools.
 We specialize in consulting for ACCSC, ABHES, COE, and TRACS.